Summer Palace

 The Summer Palace (頤和園 (颐和园, Yíhéyuán)) is a vast ensemble of lakes, gardens and palaces in Beijing.
-It was an imperial garden in the Qing dynasty.
+It was an imperial garden during the Qing dynasty.
 Inside includes Longevity Hill (萬壽山 (万寿山, Wànshòu Shān)) Kunming Lake and Seventeen Hole Bridge.
 It covers an expanse of 2.9 km2, three-quarters of which is water.

 Longevity Hill is about 60 m high and has many buildings positioned in sequence.
-The front hill is rich with splendid halls and pavilions, while the back hill, in sharp contrast, is quiet with natural beauty.
+The front hill is the site of splendid halls and pavilions, while the back hill, in sharp contrast, is quiet with natural beauty.
 The central Kunming Lake, covering 2.2 km2, was entirely man-made and the excavated soil was used to build Longevity Hill.

-Inspired by the gardens in South China, the Summer Palace, there are over 3,000 various Chinese ancient buildings that house a collection of over 40,000 kinds of valuable historical relics from each dynasty.
+The Summer Palace, which is inspired by the gardens of South China, contains over 3,000 Chinese ancient buildings that house a collection of over 40,000 valuable historical relics from various dynasties.

 In December 1998, UNESCO included the Summer Palace on its World Heritage List.
 It declared the Summer Palace "a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a harmonious ensemble of outstanding aesthetic value".

 Notably in Chinese history, it is also the Central Route terminus of the South-North Water Transfer Project having traversed 1267 km from Danjiangkou Reservoir, Hubei, making it Beijing's main water supply.